omnivore-app/omnivore/README.md

 The easiest way to get started with local development is to use `docker-compose up`.
 This will start a postgres container, our web frontend, an API server, and our content fetching microservice.

+### Requirements for development

+Omnivore is written in TypeScript and JavaScript.

+* [Node](https://nodejs.org/) -- currently we are using nodejs v14.18
+* [Chromium](https://www.chromium.org/chromium-projects/) -- see below for installation info

 ###  Running the web and API services

 ### 1. Start docker-compose